By Maud Kersnowski Sachs

-In the Bible Belt, we were different than other “churches” and everyone knew it.
+In the Kansas Bible Belt, we were different than other “churches” and everyone knew it.
 I was a targeted by evangelicals who wanted to save my soul.
 I was told I was going to hell.
 I was even accused of worshipping the devil.
 But to my knowledge, even in that conservative community, crosses were not burned on our lawn and swastikas were not carved into our doors.

 People who align themselves with Nazis and the KKK used to be on the fringes of our society.
 Everyone, including conservatives, looked askance at them.
-Yes, our culture was steeped in prejudice, but at least we had reached a point where overt racism and bigotry were bad manners.
+Yes, our culture is steeped in prejudice, but at least we had reached a point where overt racism and bigotry were bad manners.

 Today, it feels like our country has been slammed into reverse.
 People that once wrinkled their noses as if they had stepped in something now quietly ignore the bigots, or worse yet, cater to them for political gain.

-When we say never again, we mean never again for anyone.
+When we say “never again”, we mean “never again for anyone.”
 Some part of everyone represents something that someone else hates.
 We’re black or white or Hispanic or Irish or gay or Italian or Asian or Catholic or Polish or Muslim or Southern or Yankee or Jewish or intellectual or Democrat or Republican—or any of another million things.
 And no, not all those labels have been discriminated against to the same level.
 But the only protection any of us has when we become “the other” is to stand against discrimination and hate in all forms.
 In a democracy, we all have a covenant with humanity.

 So, on Sunday morning— even though I’m hurt, scared, and angry—my daughter and I will be at the Fourth Universalist Society on Central Park West and West 76th Street in New York City because hate doesn’t get to win.